 |WORD use with table, pictures and graphs||David Cufley|

-The cost is a £5 donation per workshop, which includes refreshments.
+A £5 donation per workshop is requested which includes refreshments.

 Numbers are limited to 10 members per workshop.
-Booking can be done by email, please email your details with the workshop title you'd like to attend, to , or ask either David Turner or David Cufley for a form; or contact Janet Rose on 01322-384836.
+Booking can be done by email, please email your details with the workshop title you'd like to attend, to , or ask either Victor Nutt or David Turner for a form; or contact Janet Rose on 01322-384836.